project-fir/fir-sandbox/README.md

 Lamdera recommends `elm-test-rs`, which requires Rust to run.

-Instll Rust the recommended way: https://www.rust-lang.org/tools/install
+Install Rust the recommended way: https://www.rust-lang.org/tools/install

 Download the latest binary for your system from: https://github.com/mpizenberg/elm-test-rs/releases